 New Year signifies a new chapter in your life.
 Almost everyone aspires to achieve goals and make resolutions, but only a few experiences the taste of victory.
-The university of Scranton found that “only 8% of Americans successfully achieve their New Year’s Resolutions while 49% have infrequent success in achieving their resolutions.”
+The University of Scranton found that “only 8% of Americans successfully achieve their New Year’s Resolutions while 49% have infrequent success in achieving their resolutions.”

 People make resolutions and fail to keep them.
-Let’s have a look at what went wrong with your resolution, why your resolutions fail and how to get them right this time.
+Let’s have a look at what went wrong with your resolution, why your resolutions fail, and how to get them right this time.

-Generally, people give up because after doing it for few days, they don’t see the results and declare that “it is not my forte”.
+Generally, people give up because after doing it for a few days, they don’t see the results and declare that “it is not my forte”.
 The problem lies in expecting too much within a short span of time.
 Be patient

 A person gets influenced by another person.
 And the problem is other people will not always work, the way you want it.
 To attain your resolutions it is better to succeed on a secret mission than fail because of the negativity from others.